Regardless of the ideals set forth by leaders, humanity has never yet succeeded in preventing violence and war. Is there any solution?

 Vision reviews three books addressing the increasingly insistent claim that without religion, there would be much less war and violence in the world.

-What causes families to self-destruct, and how can the greater community help couples solve relationship problems and perhaps even prevent domestic violence?
+What causes families to self-destruct, and how can the greater community help couples solve relationship problems and perhaps even prevent family violence?

 Research suggests that a child who lacks a positive sense of identity is much more likely to turn violent.
 Gina Stepp explores five keys to help prevent youth violence.